Uniting and Caring as God's Family

 Prayer underpins everything.
 It reflects our dependency on our God who LOVES to provide for our us EVERY DAY

 Throughout Jesus' public ministry, he would withdraw to pray to God whom he addressed as Abba or Father.
 Prayer restores us, stills us, humbles us and deepens our relationship with God.
 Just as communication is important in any loving relationship, so too is being able to talk and hear from God.
 Nothing is too small or large for God.
 Jesus actively encourages people to rely on God for our 'daily bread'.
 Prayer helps us move away from our natural inclination to be self-sufficient, to being interdependent in God and with God's people and God's creation.
-We invest in individual and corporate prayer at PNC.
-Vonette Pearce coordinates our Prayer Chain.
+We invest in individual prayer.
+Vonette coordinates our Prayer Chain.